eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 The flow for registering a passkey in [WebAuthN] is the following:

 1. The Relying Party Server creates a challenge and sends this along with information about the user and the Relying Party to the Relying Party Client.
-2. The Relying Party Client Client forwards the information to the browser using the WebAuthnAPI.
+2. The Relying Party Client forwards the information to the Client using the WebAuthnAPI.
-3. The Client forwards the information to the Authenticator along with other contextual data.
+3. The Client checks that the information about the Relying Party is consistent with the callers origin and forwards the information to the Authenticator along with other contextual data.
 4. The Authenticator authenticates the user (for example using a PIN or via biometrics).
 It then generates a new key pair scoped to this specific Relying Party and an "attestation" (explained below).
 Finally, the public key of the key pair is sent to the Client
 5. The Client then forwards the information to the Relying Party Client that again forwards it to the Relying Party Server.
 6. The Relying Party Server verifies the information and registers the received public key.